Introduction of Fu Xiao Mai: Light Wheat

 plants of Triticum aestivum L. with fruit spikes grow in field Wheat is a product of the domestication of its wild ancestors by Neolithic humans and has been cultivated for more than 10,000 years.
 In the vast areas of Central Asia, many remains have been excavated from prehistoric primitive social settlements, including wild and cultivated wheat heads and grains, charred wheat grains, heads, and impressions of wheat grains on hard mud.
 Wheat was widely cultivated in West Asia as early as 7,000~6,000 B.C., in Europe 6,000~5,000 B.C., in Middle Asia 5,000~4,000 B.C., Wheat cultivation in China gradually expanded from the middle reaches of the Yellow River to the south of the Yangtze River, and into Northeast Asia.
 Between the 15th and 17th centuries, European settlers spread wheat to North and South America.
 Wheat spread to Oceania in the 18th century.

-many pale brownish grains of light wheat are piled together Characters of herbs: The dried caryopsis is oblong, both ends are slightly pointed, about 2~6 mm long, or 5-7 mm long, and about 1.5~2.5 mm in diameter, or 3-3.5 mm in diameter.
+many pale brownish grains of light wheat are piled together Characteristics of the Herb: The dried caryopsis is oblong, both ends are slightly pointed, about 2~6 mm long, or 5-7 mm long, and about 1.5~2.5 mm in diameter, or 3-3.5 mm in diameter.
 The surface is faint yellow (pale yellow) or yellowish-brown, has fine wrinkles, full, has a deep concave longitudinal groove in the center of the ventral surface, an inconspicuous embryo at the base of the dorsal surface, and yellow pilose at the top part, the front end has yellowish-white pilose, base is obliquely pointed.
 The texture of the herb is hard, a few are extremely flat, and the grain is soft.
 The fracture surface is white or light yellowish-brown, with rich mealiness.
 A few have glume and lemma.
 The herb has no odor, it tastes mild.
 The herb of a better grade has an even grain, is light, and floats to the water surface, with a glossy surface, and no impurities.

-Medicinal efficacy: Eliminate deficient heat, antiperspirant.
+Medicinal Efficacy: Eliminate deficient heat, antiperspirant.
 It is indicated for Yin deficiency and fever, hectic fever due to yin deficiency and consumptive fever (bone steaming, fever of consumption), night sweat (perspire during sleep), spontaneous perspiration (spontaneous sweating), etc.

 Administration of Fructus Tritici Levis (Fú Xiǎo Mài):

-TCM Books: ①.N/A.;②.Internally:water decoction, 3~5 qian (about 9~15 grams); or stir-bake to brown and prepare to finely ground herb powder; ③.Internally:water decoction, 15~30 grams;or prepare to ground herb powder.
+TCM Books: (1) N/A.; (2) Internally:water decoction, 3~5 qian (about 9~15 grams); or stir-bake to brown and prepare to finely ground herb powder; (3) Internally:water decoction, 15~30 grams;or prepare to ground herb powder.
 For antiperspirant purpose, better stir-bake for appplication.

 Contraindications, Precautions and Adverse Reactions:should avoid using the herb Fructus Tritici Levis in conditions dysphoria without perspiration or collapse with sweating.